braid-org/braidjs/readme.md

 Q. Can I still publish my project as a NPM package?

   - A. Yeah.
-Just create a `package.json` in your project's root folder, run `npm publish`.
+Just create a `package.json` in your project's root folder, and run `npm publish`.